t1js/resume-site/README.md

 This website is basically my interactive resume project which has two distinct purposes:
 1. to help me overcome my fear of front-end development & kick me out of the "I am a QA engineer, not a developer" comfort zone;
 2. to display my skills and to make me stand out for potential employers.

+Done with multiple online resources and excessive amount of ChatGPT help (because CSS is my worst nightmare).